 With any new placement a Placement Stability FST meeting or TDM should occur before the move.
 See later chapters for details on these meetings and when they must occur.

 Educational stability should be a priority when assessing the child’s placement needs and making placement decisions.
 The Child and Family Services Improvement and Innovation Act (2011) requires state child welfare agencies to coordinate with schools to improve education stability for children in foster care at each placement change.
 This means prior to any placement decision staff should consider what impact the decision will have on the child’s educational stability.

-Related Practice Points and Memos:
+Related Practice Alerts and Memos: